 Disadvantages of vented and unvented cylinders

 For all of their advantages, it’s worth considering the potential downside of these cylinders.

 - Gravity fed so the height of the cold water tank will dictate the pressure

 - Taps upstairs are weaker than downstairs – an additional pump might need to be installed

 - If the water supply is turned off there will be no hot water

-- Not always compatible with modern power showers and mixers
+- Not always compatible with modern power showers

 Would a combi boiler be a better option?

 If you don't have space for a hot water cylinder then you may want to consider a combi boiler.